kocanadeniz/kocanadeniz.github.io/_pages/about.md

   - /about.html
 ---

-I am a machine learning and signal processing professional who codes and does math on a daily basis.
-I mainly work on deep learning, time series analysis, and computer vision.
-My focus is on machine learning and AI applied to biomedical systems.
-I have experience in a diverse set of biomedical applications, which include brain-computer interfaces, magnetic resonance imaging and reconstruction, diagnostic systems, and assistive monitoring systems.
-You can download my CV [[.pdf]](/files/kocanaogullari_cv.pdf).
+I am a 5th year PhD candidate who codes and does math on a daily basis.
+I mainly study deep learning, model quantization/pruning, time series analysis, computer vision and statistical signal processing.
+I have experience in a diverse set of biomedical data analysis, brain-computer interfaces and inverse imaging problems/image reconstruction.
+My CV can be found [[here]](/files/denizk_cv.pdf).

 My research interests include:

-1. Machine learning-guided time series analysis and reasoning.
-2. Deep learning applications for biomedical systems.
+1. Machine learning applications for biomedical modalities
+2. Model pruning and quantization
+3. Domain generalization/adaptation
-3. Active inference and sequential decision-making.
+4. Bayesian inference and sequential decision making
-4. Information theoretic objective design.

-Since 2021, I have been working as a machine learning research scientist at [Analog Devices Inc.](https://www.analog.com/en/index.html).
-I am developing machine learning algorithms and AI for ADI's biological sensing platform to provide medical diagnostics.
-I have been enjoying working on cutting-edge technologies at the cross-section of signal processing, machine learning, and sensor fusion.

-In 2020, I was a postdoctoral research associate at [Harvard Medical School](https://hms.harvard.edu/) and [Boston Children's Hospital](https://www.childrenshospital.org/) in [QUIN](https://research.childrenshospital.org/quin/)-[CRL](http://crl.med.harvard.edu/).
-The focus of my fellowship was deep learning methods for dynamic magnetic resonance imaging (MRI) reconstruction systems.
-I mainly worked on motion correction for fast image reconstruction from undersampled MRI.

-I received my Ph.D. in electrical engineering from [Northeastern University](https://www.northeastern.edu/) under [Prof. Deniz Erdogmus](https://web.northeastern.edu/deniz/) and co-advised by [Prof. Murat Akcakaya](https://sites.google.com/site/muratakcakaya/) in 2020.
-During my Ph.D., I was part of the Consortium for [Accessible Multimodal Brain-Body Interfaces](https://www.cambi.tech/), where our main aim was to provide accessible communication systems for people with speech impairments.
-I contributed to deep learning and AI-driven brain-computer-interfaced typing systems.
-My theoretical contributions were in sequential decision-making and active Bayesian inference.
+Since 2019, I have been doing my PhD in Electrical and Computer Engineering in [University of Pittsburgh](https://pitt.edu/) where I am a member of Signal Processing and Statistical Learning Lab under [Prof. Murat Akcakaya](https://sites.google.com/site/muratakcakaya/).
+My research projects' main aim were to build and provide an accessible spatial neglect detection and rehabilitation systems for stroke patients with neglect.
+I contributed to a deep learning and AI-driven augmented-reality supported brain-computer interface.
+My theoretical contributions were in active Bayesian inference and sequential decision making.

-During my Ph.D. experience, I also attended the [Gordon Engineering Leadership Program](https://gordon.northeastern.edu/) and became a fellow.
-I received training in productization, market research, and technical leadership.
-My thesis was on the commercialization possibilities of brain-computer interfaces.

-I received my MSc. in telecommunications engineering from [Istanbul Technical University](https://www.itu.edu.tr/en) under [Ilker Bayram](https://ilkerbayram.github.io/) in 2016.
-I mainly focused on audio dereverberation and denoising with convex formulations.
-I also hold a BSc. in electronics engineering and a BSc. in math from Istanbul Technical University awarded in 2014 and 2015, respectively.
+I received my BSc in Electronics and Communications Engineering from [Istanbul Technical University](https://www.itu.edu.tr/en) under [Prof. Ender M. Eksioglu](https://web.itu.edu.tr/eksioglue/) in 2019.
+I mainly focused on inverse imaging problems, more specifically MRI reconstruction and super-resolution problems.